orlandos-nl/MongoQueue/README.md

 Due to this system, it is adviced to set urgent and short-lived tasks to a shorter `maxTaskDuration`.
 But take network connectivity into consideration, as setting it very low (like 5 seconds) may cause the deadline to be reached before it can be prolonged.

-If the task is dequeued, your task model gets a notificatio in `func onDequeueTask(withId taskId: ObjectId, withContext context: ExecutionContext, inQueue queue: MongoQueue) async throws`.
+If the task is dequeued, your task model gets a notification in `func onDequeueTask(withId taskId: ObjectId, withContext context: ExecutionContext, inQueue queue: MongoQueue) async throws`.

 Likewise, on execution failure you get a call on `func onExecutionFailure(failureContext: QueuedTaskFailure<ExecutionContext>) async throws -> TaskExecutionFailureAction` where you can decide whether to requeue, and whether to apply a maximum amount of attempts.